Chris Snyder: Pittsburgh Pirates

-On July 31, it was announced that Snyder and minor leaguer Pedro Ciriaco were traded to the Pittsburgh Pirates for D. J. Carrasco, Ryan Church and Bobby Crosby.
+On July 31, 2010, it was announced that Snyder and minor leaguer Pedro Ciriaco were traded to the Pittsburgh Pirates in exchange for D. J. Carrasco, Ryan Church and Bobby Crosby.
 He began the 2011 season with the Pirates' Single A affiliate, the Bradenton Marauders, on a rehab assignment for back pains he experienced during spring training.
 In two games with Bradenton, Snyder had gone 5-for-6 with seven RBI, two doubles and a home run.

 Houston Astros

-Snyder signed with the Houston Astros for 2012.
-After 1 season with the team, the Astros declined his 2013 option on October 31, making him a free agent.
+On January 24, 2012, Snyder signed a one-year, $750,000 contract with the Houston Astros.
+In 76 appearances for Houston, he batted .177/.295/.308 with seven home runs and 24 RBI.
+On October 31, the Astros declined Snyder's 2013 option, making him a free agent.

-Washington Nationals
+Los Angeles Angels of Anaheim

 Snyder signed a minor league contract with the Washington Nationals on February 5, 2013.
-The Nationals released him on March 18.
+The Nationals released him prior to the start of the season on March 18.

-Los Angeles Angels of Anaheim

-On March 18, 2013, Snyder signed a minor league contract with the Los Angeles Angels of Anaheim with an invitation to spring training.
+On March 18, 2013, Snyder signed a minor league contract with the Los Angeles Angels of Anaheim that included an invitation to spring training.
+In 21 games for the Triple-A Salt Lake Bees, he slashed .342/.388/.684 with seven home runs and 21 RBI.

 Baltimore Orioles

-Snyder was traded to the Baltimore Orioles on April 28, 2013 for minor league pitcher Rob Delaney, He was designated for assignment on June 4, and assigned to the Triple-A Norfolk Tides on June 8.
+On April 28, 2013, Snyder was traded to the Baltimore Orioles in exchange for minor league pitcher Rob Delaney.
+Snyder was designated for assignment by the Orioles on June 4, and sent outright to the Triple-A Norfolk Tides on June 8.
+On September 1, the Orioles selected Snyder's contract, adding him to their active roster.
+In 9 games for Baltimore, he went 2-for-20 (.100) with 1 RBI.

-Return to Washington Nationals

-On December 21, 2013, Snyder signed a minor league deal with the Washington Nationals that included an invitation to spring training.
-He was released on March 24, 2014.

 Texas Rangers

+On December 21, 2013, Snyder signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+He was released prior to the start of the season on March 24, 2014.
-Snyder signed a minor league deal with the Texas Rangers on March 25, 2014.

-Snyder retired on April 19, 2014.
+Snyder signed a minor league contract with the Texas Rangers on March 25, 2014.
+In 7 games for the Triple-A Round Rock Express, he went 5-for-21 (.238) with 2 RBI.
+Snyder retired from professional baseball on April 19.